 If your dog is diagnosed with diabetes this can dramatically increase the chance of your dog developing problems with their musculoskeletal system and this can lead to joint problems.
 It is important to talk through the risks with your vet and look at solutions to minimise the risk.

-Puppy Growth Abnormalities
+Dog Limping Due to Puppy Growth Abnormalities

 It is extremely important that your puppy receives the right balance of nutrients from a young age and also that they receive the right amount of exercise.
 Over-exercising a puppy can lead to too much strain being put on their softer, developing bones and this can lead to serious problems in later life with their joints.
 There is a general set of guidance that pup should get around 5 minutes of exercise (twice a day) for every month older they get.
 So a twenty-minute walk twice a day is great for a four-month-old puppy.
 Obviously, this is just a guide but it gives you a good baseline.